devops329/devops/instruction/deliverable1ManualDeploy/deliverable1ManualDeploy.md

 ## Creating a static deployment

-Now we can copy the branch to your development environment, set up some files, and push it back to GitHub so that it will be statically deployed.
+Now you can copy the branch to your development environment, set up some files, and push it back to GitHub so that it will be statically deployed.

 1. Open a command console in your development environment.
 1. Navigate to your cloned copy of `jwt-pizza`.